apple/swift-openapi-generator/Examples/README.md

 - [`CommandLineClient`](./CommandLineClient) - A client showing a Swift Argument Parser-based command line tool Swift package.
 - [`iOSAppClient`](./iOSAppClient) - An iOS app client that shows how to make calls to the generated code from SwiftUI and how to perform unit and UI testing with a mock client.
+- [`CuratedLibraryClient`](./CuratedLibraryClient) - A client library that completely wraps the generated code and vends a hand-written Swift API, allowing semantic versioning independent of the REST API.

 ## Generator adoption types